Updated February 2021

 Great treatment has nothing to do with your genes: Genetic makeup doesn’t mean you’re destined to migraine pain.
 There are many effective treatments for migraines, regardless of what type of triggers or genes you have.

-Hereditary factors can give you a clue to why you developed migraines in the first place, but they don’t mean you’re stuck without options.
+Hereditary factors can give you a clue as to why you developed migraines in the first place, but they don’t mean you’re stuck without options.
 There are tons of ways to find relief, especially with migraine professionals by your side.

 Want Access to the Latest Migraine Treatments?

 In the near future, groundbreaking genetic treatments for migraine may be possible.
 To get fast, long-lasting relief from migraine, however, you don’t have to wait until then: Simply visit the migraine specialist Miami trusts.

 That said, the environment and overall health also play roles.
 Underlying health conditions can cause many types of severe headaches, including non-aura migraines.

 These conditions might go unnoticed for months or years, worsening headache pain.

 At the Miami Headache Institute, treatment always begins with a thorough and comprehensive diagnosis using the latest technology.
 Following a detailed, one-on-one assessment with leading migraine experts, each patient receives a customized plan of care after a careful assessment.
 Schedule a consultation at one of our three headache clinic locations in Houston, Miami or New Jersey today!